 GRIN & BEAR IT TRAIL RUN

-For three decades The Grin & Bear It has stood as Crested Butte’s oldest trail challenge,
+Continuously run for three decades, The Grin & Bear It stands as Crested Butte’s oldest trail challenge.

-historically run as a sprint from Town to Green Lake and back, this classic event has evolved to offer a 25k Loop competition,
+Historically presented as a sprint from Town to Green Lake and back, this classic event has evolved to offer a 25k Loop competition,

 The race Starts and Finishes at the Crested Butte Nordic Center – 620 2nd.
 Street, in downtown Crested Butte.